oizidbih/BPNM_GenAI/README.md

 3. **Using the Application**
    - The left panel shows the BPMN diagram editor
    - The right panel contains the AI chat interface
+   - **Select AI Provider**: Choose your preferred AI provider from the dropdown
    - Select elements in the diagram to provide context to the AI
    - Type natural language requests in the chat to modify the diagram
    - The AI will respond with explanations and update the diagram accordingly